photoprism/photoprism/README.md

 In no way do we spurn other OSS projects like [OpenStreetMap](https://www.openstreetmap.org/), as a Twitter user suggested.
-We just state the fact that even a non-commercial app can't use their API for production, which is perfectly OK.
+We just state the fact that even a non-commercial app can't use their API for production, which is perfectly fine.
 On the other hand, it also doesn't mean we have to provide this service for free to our users.

 We understand money is a very sensitive topic most of our users don't engage with and even try to avoid.